RasaHQ/rasa/docs/nlu/components.rst

     recognition.
 The architecture is based on a transformer which is shared for both tasks.
     A sequence of entity labels is predicted through a Conditional Random Field (CRF) tagging layer on top of the transformer output sequence corresponding to the input sequence of tokens.
-    The transformer output for the ``__CLS__`` token and intent labels are embedded into a single semantic vector space.
+    For the intent labels the transformer output for the ``__CLS__`` token and intent labels are embedded into a single semantic vector space.
 We use the dot-product loss to maximize the similarity with the target label and minimize similarities with negative samples.

     .. note:: If during prediction time a message contains **only** words unseen during training and no Out-Of-Vacabulary preprocessor was used, an empty intent ``None`` is predicted with confidence